MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 **Target and a Interferer selection**

 Targets are randomly selected.
 Selection of interferers is balanced so that there is the same amount of competing speaker scenes as there are noise scenes.
-Moreover, noises are also selected so that all categories are equally presents.
+Moreover, noises are also selected so that all categories are similarly present.
-The noise categories are:

-* From Clarity Challenge:
-* From DEMAND:
-* From DNS:

 **SNR ranges and computation**